7SigmaLLC/services/Engagement.md

     <img src="./assets/logo.png" alt="Logo" width="150px"/>
 </div>

+---

 # Engagement Process

-**Define Service Needs**: Identify necessary environment support and select relevant features.

-**Establish SLAs**: Specify response times for ticket resolutions and production incidents.

-**Formalize Protocols**: Define escalation paths and client communication practices.

-**Monitor & Report Setup**: Implement ongoing monitoring and reporting for transparency.

-**Kick-Off Meeting**: Engage with the 7Sigma team to confirm the tailored service package.
+Working with 7Sigma starts with defining your project scope, identifying the specific features and environment support needed to bring your vision to life.
+We can host dedicated development environments where you can interact with and review features as they’re built.
+Our team provides weekly updates and regular progress reports, advising you on next steps and important considerations to keep your project moving smoothly.

+For clients engaging 7Sigma for ongoing cloud operations support, our approach differs to ensure reliable, scalable service management for the solutions we’ve built.
+This includes tailored monitoring, incident response, and hands-on management of the environments we develop.

-For information on our build services, see [**7Sigma Build Services Overview**](./BlueSky.md), and for ongoing feature and bug-fix support, refer to [**Ongoing Maintenance & Development Services**](./OngoingDev.md).
+For a detailed overview of our build services, see [**7Sigma Build Services Overview**](./BlueSky.md).
+For information on ongoing support and operations for completed projects, refer to [**Ongoing Maintenance & Development Services**](./OngoingDev.md).